-Molina allows Members the option to seek obstetrical and gynecological care from an in-network obstetrician or gynecologist or directly from a participating PCP designated by Molina Healthcare of California as providing obstetrical and gynecological services.
+Molina allows Members the option to seek obstetrical and gynecological care from an in-network obstetrician or gynecologist or directly from a participating PCP designated by Molina as providing obstetrical and gynecological services.
 Member access to obstetrical and gynecological services is monitored to ensure Members have direct access to Participating Providers for obstetrical and gynecological services.
 Gynecological services must be provided when requested regardless of the gender status of the Member.

-Additional information on access to care is available under the Resources tab on the Molinahealthcare.com website or from your local Molina QI Department toll free at (800) 526-8196, extension 126137.
+Additional information on access to care is available under the Resources tab on the Molinahealthcare.com website or from your local Molina QI Department toll free at (855) 322-4079.